DataCurationNetwork/data-primers/Qualitative Data Curation Primer/qualitative-data-curation-primer.md

 While qualitative data can help explain phenomena and describe the world, it doesn’t have the same history of preservation and sharing that quantitative data does (Qualitative Data Repository [QDR], n.d.).
 Because of this, researchers may not consider depositing their data once their research projects are completed, and if they do, researchers and curators may have difficulties preparing the data for deposit.

 Similar to the sharing of quantitative data, sharing qualitative data provides numerous benefits for researchers.
 As will be discussed later on in this primer, the increased trust and transparency and ability to reuse the data are among the key benefits to sharing qualitative data.
 Encouraging researchers to deposit their files could aid in the preservation of the data, rather than having them be disposed of once the particular research project has been completed (QDR, n.d.).
 Preserving the qualitative data could allow for easier access to data for longitudinal studies by multiple research teams that currently may be difficult to complete.
 In addition, sharing qualitative data can allow for a deeper analysis with the ability to have more individuals study the data and provide additional insights (Elman and Kapiszewski, 2017).
-Finally, as long as deposited data is publically available, it could provide students and researchers learning how to analyze qualitative data a useful dataset to practice on and examine (Elman and Kapiszewski, 2017).
+Finally, as long as deposited data is publicly available, it could provide students and researchers learning how to analyze qualitative data a useful dataset to practice on and examine (Elman and Kapiszewski, 2017).

 Although there are benefits to sharing qualitative data through depositing it, there are also challenges.
 The primary one is that in the United States, data generated in the course of qualitative research is not broadly shared or deposited in repositories and researchers may not think about that possibility (QDR, n.d.).
 Numerous rounds of outreach to researchers conducting qualitative research may be necessary.
 This could range from letting them know that your repository accepts qualitative data to working with them to prepare their IRB submissions.
 If researchers express interest in depositing their data without planning for it when going through the ethics review process, they may run into difficulties.